arekbee/git_aliases/README.md

 ```

 # What kind of aliases there are?
-Below are cases where you could
+Below are cases where you could apply aliases.

 ### Are you tired of writing most common command git status?
 Now, you can type only: